-The major difference between parabola and hyperbola based on their eccentricity.
-For parabola, eccentricity is equal to 1 and for hyperbola, eccentricity is greater than 1.
+The major difference between parabola and hyperbola is based on their eccentricity.
+For parabola, eccentricity is equal to 1, and for hyperbola, eccentricity is greater than 1.
 Although both are part of conic sections, there are other differences too, which separates parabola and hyperbola from each other.
 See the graph below to understand the differences.

 Definition of Parabola and Hyperbola

 The section of the cone called parabola is formed if a plane (flat surface) divides the conical surface, which presents parallel to the side of the cone.

 Similarly, the conic section called hyperbola is formed when a plane divides the cone parallel to its axis.